openvocs/openvocs/Handbook_DRAFT/User_Handbook_v1_2.md

 #### Login
 Login is used to start a user session.

-The Response to this event should contain a sessionid to be used for login updates.
+The response to this event should contain a sessionid to be used for login updates.

 ```
 {